ellensimpson/ellensimpson.github.io/_pages/publications.md

 #### Journal Articles (peer reviewed, archival)
 01. Alper, M., Rauchberg, J., **Simpson, E.,** Guberman, J., Feinberg, S. (2023).
 TikTok as Algorithmically Mediated Biographical Illumination: Autism, Self-Discovery, and Platformed Diagnosis on #autisktok.
 To Appear in: New Media and Society. [read a preprint here](/assets/pdf/NMS_TikTokAutismDiagnosis_PrePrint.pdf)

 02. Dym, B., **Simpson, E.**, Fong, O., and striegl, l.
 (2023).
 The Internet is Not Forever: Challenges and Sustainability in Video Game Archiving and Preservation.
-To Appear In: The Journal of Electronic Gaming and Esports.
+To Appear In: The Journal of Electronic Gaming and Esports 1(1). https://doi.org/10.1123/jege.2022-0041

 03. **Simpson, E.**, Dalal, S., and Semaan, B. (2023).
 "Hey, Can You Add Captions?": The Critical Infrastructuring Practices of Neurodiverse People on TikTok.
 Proc.
 ACM Hum.-Comput.
 Interact.
 7, CSCW1, Article 57 (APR 2023). https://doi.org/10.1145/3579490 [read a preprint here](/assets/pdf/CSCW23Captions.pdf)